vuejs/awesome-vue/README.md

 #### Markdown

+- [vue-markdown-preview](https://github.com/uivjs/vue-markdown-preview) - Vue component preview markdown text in web browser.
+The minimal amount of CSS to replicate the GitHub Markdown style.
 - [vue-markdown](https://github.com/miaolz123/vue-markdown) - A Powerful and Highspeed Markdown Parser for Vue.
 - [vue-mavonEditor](https://github.com/hinesboy/mavonEditor) - A markdown editor based on Vue that supports a variety of personalized features.
 - [vue-simple-markdown](https://github.com/Vivify-Ideas/vue-simple-markdown) - A Simple and Highspeed Markdown Parser for Vue.